 Introduction

-Police officers’ discretionary power means that their decision-making is an essential component of the criminalisation of offenders.
-There are several factors shown to influence arrest decisions such as demeanor (Worden and Shepard, 1996), hostility towards the police (Klinger, 1994; Smith and Visher, 1981), seriousness of offence (Ho, 2003) and ethnicity (Smith et al., 1984), little is known about the role of the offenders’ gender in police decision making.
-Criticisms of police discretion, particularly in their stop and search practices (Hearnden and Hough, 2004), handling of rape and domestic abuse cases (Jordan, 2004) and targeting socially deprived neighbourhoods (Scraton, 1987) has resulted in a growing field of research examining decision making.
-This ‘institutional discrimination’ (see Bowling and Philips, 2003; Narduzzo, 2007; Sealock and Simpson, 1998) has been explained by the white machismo of ‘cop culture’ (Sanders and Young, 2003) whereby the beliefs of the institution play a significant role in shaping the values held by police officers within it (Waddington, 1999; Westmarland, 2008).
+This paper discusses the influence of gender on police officers’ decision making by focusing on police officers’ accounts of dealing with young women considered violent.
+Whilst there are several factors shown to influence arrest decisions such as demeanor (Worden and Shepard, 1996), hostility towards the police (Klinger, 1994; Smith and Visher, 1981), seriousness of offence (Ho, 2003) and ethnicity (Smith et al., 1984), little is known about the role of the offenders’ gender in police decision making.

-Despite a growth in research in police officers’ decision making, there remains a lack of attention being paid to how gender impacts on arrest decisions (exceptions include Horn and Hollin, 1997; Horn and Wincup, 1995; Visher, 1983).
 There is evidence that shows traditional patriarchal attitudes are still exercised within policing and towards female police officers (see Coffey et al., 1992; Heidensohn, 1992; Holdaway and Parker, 1998; Martin, 1996; Westmarland, 2001); however what remains unclear is whether these attitudes affect women who offend.
-Debates about whether police are more chivalrous towards women suggest that conformity to the female gender role could benefit some women (see Steer, 1970; Tchaikovsky, 1989) but defiance of traditional ‘feminine’ gender norms could result in harsher treatment from the police (see Visher, 1983).
 Horn and Wincup (1995) suggest that traditional stereotypes of femininity do have an impact on how the police treat female offenders.
 In particular, women who come into contact with the police for violent behaviour are viewed as the ‘bad’ ones and are more likely to be arrested and charged (Horn and Wincup, 1995) on the basis that violence is perceived as a masculine offence (Collier and Hall, 2000; Miller and White, 2004).

 Smart (1981) argues that underlying beliefs about appropriate gender norms ultimately impact on the responses and treatment of women who offend, particularly those who use violence.
 For instance, studies undertaken within courtrooms demonstrate how the social construction of appropriate gender norms can have a negative consequence for women who offend (Carlen, 1983; Hedderman and Gelsthorpe, 1997; Heidensohn, 1985; Worrall, 1990), particularly women who commit offences deemed masculine, such as violence (Hudson, 2002; Stanko and Heidensohn, 1995).
-Research has shown that young women are not in fact becoming more violent but rather they are subjected to growing controls on the basis of appropriate femininity and increasingly punitive penal policies (Chesney-Lind and Belknap, 2004; Chesney-Lind and Irwin, 2008; McIvor and Burman, 2011; Zhan et al., 2008) have been influenced by the public demand to criminalise young women evident in the increasing British press coverage of an apparent rise in female violence (Alder and Worrall, 2004; Beattie, 2009; Henry and Day, 2004; Robertson, 2005).
-Understanding police practices is thus imperative to explore and to determine whether, and, if so, to what extent, gender influences these decision-making processes.
+Research has shown that young women are not in fact becoming more violent but rather they are subjected to growing controls on the basis of appropriate femininity and increasingly punitive penal policies (Chesney-Lind and Belknap, 2004; Chesney-Lind and Irwin, 2008; McIvor and Burman, 2011; Zhan et al., 2008).
+These have been influenced by the public demand to criminalise young women evident in the increasing British press coverage of an apparent rise in female violence (Alder and Worrall, 2004; Beattie, 2009; Henry and Day, 2004; Robertson, 2005).
+Understanding police practices is thus imperative to explore how young women become identified as violent and to determine whether, and, if so, to what extent, gender influences these decision-making processes.

+Criticisms of police discretion, particularly in their stop and search practices (Hearnden and Hough, 2004), handling of rape and domestic abuse cases (Jordan, 2004) and targeting socially deprived neighbourhoods (Scraton, 1987) has resulted in a growing field of research examining decision making.
+This ‘institutional discrimination’ (see Bowling and Philips, 2003; Narduzzo, 2007; Sealock and Simpson, 1998) has been explained by the white machismo of ‘cop culture’ (Sanders and Young, 2003) whereby the beliefs of the institution play a significant role in shaping the values held by police officers within it (Waddington, 1999; Westmarland, 2008).
+However, police discretion cannot be removed from the confines of the law and, although culture can influence the beliefs of police officers, police decision making has to be understood within the legal boundaries in which police officers operate (see Chan, 1997; Loftus, 2009).
+This paper draws on empirical research with police officers to consider how gender stereotypes impact on arrest decisions and discusses the implication for police practice.

 The Study